 Because, as we’ve covered, I like rolls.

 I like Hawaiian rolls.
 I like sourdough rolls.
 I like dinner rolls.
 I like kaiser rolls.
 I like buttery rolls.
 Duh.

 I will eat them on a train.
 I will eat them in the rain.

 How To Make Easy Homemade Sweet Potato Rolls

 Let’s get real now.
 If you’re like me and you don’t usually bake bread, nor do you feel like you’re particularly good at it, I hope you still try this recipe.
 One.
 Because they’re delicious.
 Two.
 Because they’re actually pretty forgiving.
 Three.
 Because rolls.

-I’m really not usually one to bake bread other than quick rise, no knead bread (which I love) so taking the time to proof the yeast, let the dough rise TWICE is a big commitment for me.
+I’m really not usually one to bake bread other than quick rise, no-knead bread (which I love) so taking the time to proof the yeast, and let the dough rise TWICE is a big commitment for me.